 Rent.
 The annual rental hereunder ("Rent") for each Lease Year during the Lease Term shall be Five Hundred Thousand and No/100 Dollars ($500,000.00).
 Notwithstanding the foregoing, beginning with the Lease Year which commences on the first (1st) yearly anniversary of the Commencement Date, and continuing for the remainder of the Term, the annual Rent shall be increased each Lease Year in accordance with changes in the CPI from the prior Lease Year.
-For purposes of calculating the annual CPI increase in the Rent during the Term, the Rent for the Lease Year immediately preceding the Lease Year in question shall be multiplied by a fraction, the numerator of which is the most recent CPI figure published prior to the first day of the Lease Year in question and the denominator of which is the CPI figure available on the first day of the immediately preceding Lease Year.
+For purposes of calculating the annual CPI increase in the Rent during the Term, the Rent for the Lease Year immediately preceding the Lease Year in question shall be multiplied by a fraction, the numerator of which is the most recent CPI figure published 30 days prior to the first day of the Lease Year in question and the denominator of which is the CPI figure available 30 days prior to the first day of the immediately preceding Lease Year.
 In no event shall the Rent for any Lease Year be less than the Rent for the immediately preceding Lease Year.
 In addition to the foregoing, commencing on the Commencement Date and continuing through and including the day immediately preceding the first yearly anniversary of the Commencement Date, Lessee shall pay to Lessor, in consideration for Lessee's use of the Temporary Working Area, One Hundred Twenty Five Thousand and No/100 Dollars ($125,000.00) ("Temporary Working Area Rent") payable to Lessor in monthly installments of Ten Thousand Four Hundred Sixteen and 67/100 Dollars ($10,416.67).
 Lessee shall pay the Rent and Temporary Working Area Rent without notice to Lessor in lawful money of the United States of America and, following the Commencement Date, Rent shall be due and payable in equal monthly installments on or before the first (1st) day of each month during the Term, except that all payments due hereunder for any fractional month at the commencement or end of this Lease shall be prorated based upon the number of days in such fractional month during the Term, at the address of Lessor set forth in Article XV herein.
-If Lessee fails to pay an installment of Rent or Temporary Working Area Rent due under the terms hereof by the fifth (5th) day after such installment is due, any such amount which continues to be past due after such five (5) day period shall bear interest at the rate of eighteen percent (18%) per annum from the date such installment was originally due until the date it is paid.
+If Lessee fails to pay an installment of Rent or Temporary Working Area Rent due under the terms hereof by the fifth (5th) day after such installment is due, any such amount which continues to be past due after such five (5) day period shall bear interest at the rate of twelve percent (12%) per annum from the date such installment was originally due until the date it is paid.
 All rent payments under this Lease shall be accompanied by applicable rental, sales and use tax which is payable under then existing law.
 The collection by Lessor of any interest under this Section for late payment shall not be construed as a waiver of Lessee's default or of Lessee's obligation to perform any term, covenant or condition of this Lease nor shall it affect any other right or remedy of Lessor under this Lease.

 Lessee and Lessor agree that Lessor shall have the right to assign the Rent or any portion thereof to a third party so long as Lessor provides Lessee a copy of the document evidencing the assignment of such Rent (signed by Lessor) and thirty (30) days' prior written notice of such assignment.
 Upon receipt of the foregoing, Lessee will commence making Rent payments to the third party designated in the assignment until Lessee receives further instruction in writing in the manner provided in this Section.